Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Experiments

 \subsection{Experimental Setup}

-The target of this work is to pinpoint the real failure locations at early time step, therefore, we evaluate the methods using two metrics: \begin{itemize} \item \textbf{Precision} ($Prec.$) measures the proportion of correct detection results (failure /collapse actually happened at the detected locations) relative to all detections from the method:
+The target of this work is to pinpoint the real failure locations at early time step, therefore, we evaluate the methods using two metrics: \begin{itemize} \item \textit{Precision} ($Prec.$) measures the proportion of correct detection results (failure/collapse actually happened at the detected locations) relative to all detections from the method: $Prec. = \frac{\text{Correct Detections}}{\text{All Failure Detections}}.$ Higher precision reflects less false alarms, indicating trustworthy detection.